cristianoliveira/boteam/README.md

 # boteam
-A open source bot for teams in Slack.
+An open source bot for teams in Slack.

 Simple as this gif: